sys-ronin/rough_docu/app_visual.md

 **Description**

-When viewing an erased item (tombstone commit), the system shows a message indicating the item was permanently removed.
-No content is shown.
-The user presses Enter to continue.
+Tombstone commit.
+No content.
+Press Enter to continue.

 ---